kitakkun/back-in-time-plugin/README.md

 But we are planning to support other platforms in the future.

 Debugging tool is available at [flipper-plugin-back-in-time](https://github.com/kitakkun/flipper-plugin-back-in-time).
 Want to play with it?
-See [back-in-time-evaluation](https://github.com/kitakkun/back-in-time-evaluation) for more information.
+Android example is available at `back-in-time-demo` module in this repository.

 ## How to use